bradcavanagh/angular-pwned/README.md

 * It appears that this directive does not work with the Angular 1.3.x branch.
 Please use 1.2.2 until further notice.
 No, I haven't yet filed a bug report with AngularJS...
 * The reason behind the `timerDelay` is because you probably don't want to hammer the Have I Been Pwned API every time the user types a letter.
 Put a little delay on it, and it'll do the request when the user has stopped typing for `timerDelay` milliseconds.
+* This directive does not (yet) support the new [paste search API](http://www.troyhunt.com/2014/09/introducing-paste-searches-and.html).